davidfrisch/UNIFR_API_EPUCK/docs/first_steps.rst

 Welcome to the UNIFR API EPUCK's documentation.

-unifr_epi_epuck is a simple wrapper api that let you control a real or simulated epuck robot.
+unifr_epi_epuck is a simple wrapper API that let you control a real or simulated epuck robot.
 Please find below the instructions to get started with the API.

 Submitted by: David Frischer
 Supervisor: Dr. Julien Nembrini

 github : https://github.com/davidfrisch/UNIFR_API_EPUCK